AdvaithRavishankar/sp24-cse110-lab4/expose/javascript/part2.md

 **1. What will happen at line 12 and why?
 If the code causes an error, explain why?**

 ANS: `3` is printed by the console.
 This is because i has a `var` decelaration which gives the entire function scope to access i.
-As i is incremented to the lenght of the list `prices`, with the input `[100, 200, 300]` i is incremented 3 times hence 3.
+As i is incremented to the length of the list `prices`, with the input `[100, 200, 300]` i is incremented 3 times hence 3.
 Line 12 `console.log(i);` log accesses this and prints `3`.

 **2. What will happen at line 13 and why?
 If the code causes an error, explain why?**